unicef/iogt-pwa/CONTRIBUTING.md

 ## What you need to know

 In order to contribute as a developer you will need to have a basic understanding of [Drupal](https://www.drupal.org/documentation), [React](https://reactjs.org/docs/getting-started.html), and [JavaScript](https://www.javascript.com/resources).
-IoGT-PWA uses Drupal as the CMS and web services API provider, and React to provide UX enhancements as well as PWA functionality.
+IoGT-PWA uses Drupal as the CMS and web services API provider, and React to provide UX enhancements and PWA functionality.

 ## Issue tracking